The Necessity of the Double Dependent Wife

 You may want to read:

-The Double Dependent Wife
+Double Dependent Wife

+With the Lord on the point of the home, the husband becomes the subordinate leader of the home, and after the husband is his wife.
+The children orient themselves under their parents as they humbly submit and follow the parents’ God-centered examples.
 Because the wife has two roles, there is a “double dependency” regarding how she relates to her husband and God.
-In one sense, she submits to her husband and depends on him in limited ways.
-In another way, she is equal to her husband as she submits and depends on God in everything.
+In one sense, she submits to her husband and depends on him in limited ways, while her ultimate authority is God Almighty.
+Every wife is double-dependent.

 • Parents who orient their home to serve the children primarily.

-• A husband who is passive in his relationship with God.
+• A husband who is passive in his relationship with God

-• A wife who is bitter toward her husband.
+• A wife who is bitter toward her husband

 Rick's Books on Amazon